cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 ### Verify SONiC BGP peering

-1. ssh to one or more SONiC nodes and spot check BGP peering (user: admin, pw: admin)
+1. Using the visual code containerlab extension, ssh to one or more SONiC nodes and spot check BGP peering (user: admin, pw: admin)
     ```
     ssh admin@clab-sonic-leaf00
     ssh admin@clab-sonic-leaf01